 What Is a Cloud-Based Application?

-A cloud application is any software application installed on the cloud rather than on a local server or machine.
-Cloud application development strategies assist development teams in creating apps that provide dependable experiences (for both front-end users and back-end operations teams) across any IT infrastructure (physical, virtual, or cloud-based).
+A cloud application refers to software that is hosted on the cloud rather than a local server or machine.
+Cloud application development strategies enable teams to create reliable apps that offer seamless experiences for both end-users and backend operations across various IT infrastructures, including physical, virtual, and cloud-based environments.